 St Lucia Travel Guide

-The beaches at Grande Anse Beach, Anse Chastanet and Sugar Beach are known as some of the best for diving snorkling or just putting your feet up.
+The beaches at Grande Anse Beach, Anse Chastanet, and Sugar Beach are known as some of the best for diving snorkeling, or just putting your feet up.

 For those more energetic there are some great hiking opportunities including the chance to climb, with a guide, the Gros Piton where you can reach the 2,600 summit after about two hours.

-Many visitors arrive by cruise ship and they will be based at Castries while enjoying excursions to other popular locations such as Soufriere and Marigot Bayand Gros Isletare.
+Many visitors arrive by cruise ship and they will be based at Castries while enjoying excursions to other popular locations such as Soufriere and Marigot Bay and Gros Islet.

 St Lucia on Film

-St Lucia’s main road forms a big loop around the island so the buses which are actually small minivans offer a fairly frequent and cost effective option
+St Lucia’s main road forms a big loop around the island so the buses which are small minivans offer a fairly frequent and cost-effective option

 Taxis in St Lucia are expensive and not metered so be careful when jumping in one at airports or hotels particularly.

 People often think cycling is good for St Lucia but owing to the mountains and relatively poor roads there are better alternatives.

 Water taxis are popular, especially between Rodney Bay in the north and Marigot Bay or Soufrière in the south.